Are you scoring in the 26-34 range on ACT Math? Do you want to raise that score as high as possible—to a perfect 36?

 Take the opportunity to research that subject and get more practice in it.
 You need to find a way to get lesson material to teach yourself the main concepts that you're forgetting.
 Then you need to find more practice questions for this skill so you can drill your mistakes.

-Strategy 4: If You Miss a Question, Re-Solve It First
+Strategy 4: If You Miss a Question, Try It Again Before Reading the Explanation

 When you're doing practice questions, the first thing you probably do is read the answer explanation and at most reflect on it a little.